NomicFoundation/hardhat/docs/tutorial/5-test/README.md

   // A common pattern is to declare some variables, and assign them in the
   // `before` and `beforeEach` callbacks.

+  let Token;
+  let buidlerToken;
+  let owner;
+  let addr1;
+  let addr2;
+  let addrs;

-  // `beforeEach` will run before each test, re-deploying the contract every time. beforeEach(async function() {
+  // `beforeEach` will run before each test, re-deploying the contract every
+  // time.
+It receives a callback, which can be async. beforeEach(async function () {
     // Get the ContractFactory and Signers here.
     Token = await ethers.getContractFactory("Token");
     [owner, addr1, addr2, ...addrs] = await ethers.getSigners();

+    // To deploy our contract, we just have to call Token.deploy() and await
+    // for it to be deployed(), which happens onces its transaction has been
+    // mined.
-    // We can interact with the contract by calling `buidlerToken.method()` buidlerToken = await Token.deploy();
+    buidlerToken = await Token.deploy();
     await buidlerToken.deployed();

+    // We can interact with the contract by calling `buidlerToken.method()` await buidlerToken.deployed();
   });